 In scenario #1, we have a man presenting with non-inflammatory joint pain.
 This is your common wear and tear arthritis or osteoarthritis.
 It can involve pretty much any joint you can think of.
 What is important to note, is that it tends to progress slowly over time.
 The joint pain tends to worsen with increasing activity and it typically responds, although maybe not completely, to over-the-counter anti-inflammatory medications.
 Usually there is no joint swelling, but when it comes to the knees, swelling often does occur.
 A phenomenon called “gelling” can also occur with osteoarthritis.
 This occurs when the joint has been in a resting position for a while and then becomes active.
 The joint stiffens up or gels, but then loosens up pretty quickly.

 In scenario #2, we have a woman presenting with joint pain that develops over the course of 3 months, or what we call a subacute presentation.
 She’s experiencing joint swelling involving small joints and it’s associated with prolonged morning stiffness.
 What I mean by prolonged is over one hour.
 Her symptoms also are worse in the morning.
 She also experiences constitutional symptoms, i.e., hot flashes.
 These are all hallmarks of inflammatory joint pain.
 There are MANY different autoimmune diseases that present with inflammatory joint pain and they all have their own particular flavor.
 Some like the knuckles, some like the ankles, some like the knees, some have a symmetrical distribution, and some are simply just random.
 But they all share these specific key characteristics.
+Rheumatoid arthritis and psoriatic arthritis are two common types.
+Please follow the links to learn more about these.

 Another important note about autoimmune joint pain.
 It doesn’t go away.
 This is very important.
 There are A LOT of different things that can cause a joint to swell, but most of them get better with time.
 When it doesn’t, then you have to start wondering.